 Subject to available resources, the Company's mandate is to acquire, explore, and develop mineral resource properties.
-During the current period, the Company maintained its interest in its core mineral properties (D - Summary of Mineral Properties) in preparation for future permitting, bonding and exploration.
+During the current period, the Company maintained its interest in its core mineral properties (D - Summary of Mineral Properties) in preparation for future permitting, bonding, and exploration.

-The Company retains a third-party service provider for certain consulting, corporate development, and professional personnel.
-Effective March 1, 2024, the charge-out rates for these personnel increased.
+Consulting costs decreased compared to the prior period as, effective August 1, 2024, an agreement was mutually terminated ($G-Related\ Party\ Transactions$).
+The Company retains a third-party service provider for certain consulting, corporate development, and professional personnel and, effective March 1, 2024, the charge-out rates for these personnel increased.
 Other overhead fluctuates as a result of financings undertaken and associated promotional and other initiatives.